Anchor mishap led to possible double drowning on Florida lake, sheriff says

 A boating incident occurred on Lake Eloise yesterday.
 While the incident did not occur at our attraction and is not connected with us in any way, our staff is providing comfort to the family and the Hotel boardwalk is being utilized as a command center.
 Our thoughts and prayers are with the family during this difficult time.
 Please contact the Polk County Sheriff’s Office for any further inquiries.LegoLand Florida Resort

-The sheriff praised the resort for their assistance in the search and recovery operation, despite them not being involved in the incident.
+The sheriff praised the resort for its assistance in the search and recovery operation, despite not being involved in the incident.

 “LegoLand could not have been a better community partner,” Judd said.